 The volume or number of milliliters of hydrocarbon solvent used to reach the cloud-point is reported as the Kauri-Butanol or Kb Value.
 By this methodology, the greater the volume of solvent needed to reach the cloud-point, the stronger the hydrocarbon solvent.
 A solvent with a Kb value of 100 (ml) is a much stronger solvent than one with a Kb Value of 50.

 Tables of Kb values for hydrocarbon solvents can be found in chemical handbooks and on the Internet.
 From these tables, one can see that methylene chloride has a Kb value of 136, while toluene has a Kb value of 105, making toluene a weaker solvent than methylene chloride.
 Naphtha, which is commonly used in degreasers, and kerosene have the same relative solvency power with Kb values of 34.

-The Kb values for Techspray solvent cleaners, which are often mixtures of various hydrocarbon solvents, can be determined by running the Kauri-Butanol titration with the cleaner product, or by estimating the Kb value of the blended product from the proportional Kb values of individual solvent components.
+The Kb values for Techspray solvent cleaners, which are often mixtures of various hydrocarbon solvents, can be determined by running the Kauri-Butanol titration with the actual product, or by estimating the Kb value of the blended product from the proportional Kb values of individual solvent components.

-Kauri-Butanol values are not the last word in solubility tests.
+However, Kauri-Butanol values are not the last word in solubility tests.
 In fact, Kb values tend to assign a higher solubility to a solvent than it actually has.
 Also, certain kinds of solvents cannot be tested with the Kauri-Butanol protocol as they prove to be infinitely soluble in this test procedure.
-For this reason, ketones like acetone and MEK, and glycol ethers cannot be tested by the Kauri-Butanol procedure.
+For this reason, ketones, like acetone and MEK, and glycol ethers cannot be tested by the Kauri-Butanol procedure.
 Though Kb values can give misleading results for many solvents, it still proves useful when used to judge the relative solubility of different solvents.